wielandgmeiner/javacard_playground/README.md

 # JavaCardOS applets

-I hate Java and JavaCardOS, but it is the only way to get some hardware security without NDA.
+I don't like Java and JavaCardOS, but it is the only way to get some hardware security without NDA.
 So we have to live with it.

-Work in progress, this is a description of what it should look like at the end:
+Work in progress, documentation for classes and applets is in the [`doc/`](./doc) folder.

-## `Teapot`

-Stores a phrase `I am a teapot gimme some tea plz` or any other secret you want to store.
-No PIN, no authentication - just stores the secret.
-Length of the secret can be up to 64 bytes.

-## `MemoryCard`
+## Applets

+- [`Teapot`](./doc/Teapot.md) - a very simple "Hello world" class that doesn't use any PIN protection or secure communication.
+It can only store up to 64 bytes of data and give it back on request.
+Perfect for testing communication with the card.
-Extends `Teapot`, adds PIN protection and secure communication
+- [`MemoryCard`](./doc/MemoryCard.md) - adds PIN protection and secure communication.
+All functionality of the `Teapot` is still there.

-## `BlindOracle`

-Extends `MemoryCard`.
-Adds another slot for a 64-byte key that is write-only - you can load a key to this slot or generate one on the card, and then use bip-32 to derive new keys, and sign arbitrary messages.
-Curve - `secp256k1`, signature - `ECDSA`.

-## `HardwareSpaghettiMonster`

-Extends `BlindOracle` with custom policies.
+- [`BlindOracle`](./doc/BlindOracle.md) - allows bip32 and bip39 key derivation so the key never leaves the card.
+Includes nonce blinding protocol to minimize trust in proprietary stuff deployed on the card.
+All functionality of the `MemoryCard` is still there.
+- [`HardwareSpaghettiMonster`](./doc/HardwareSpaghettiMonster.md) - should add custom policies to the card.

+For `Teapot` and `MemoryCard` any JavaCard should work.
+For `BlindOracle` or `HardwareSpaghettiMonster` [NXP J3H145](https://www.smartcardfocus.com/shop/ilp/id~879/nxp-j3h145-dual-interface-java-card-144k/p/index.shtml) should work fine.

 # Toolchain installation for Mac